umjammer/purejavahidapi/README.md

 * Ability to read and parse the report descriptors <sup>(1)</sup>

-* Persintent and sensical device path names for all platforms would be great!
+* Persistent and sensical device path names for all platforms would be great!

 <sup>(1)</sup>
 <sub> there is a semi-decent parser in <a href="https://github.com/nyholku/purejavahidapi/tree/master/src/purejavahidapi/hidparser" target="hidparser"> purejavahidapi.hidparser </a> but the ability to read raw descriptor still eludes me.